 People with mental health problems are entitled to the same standards of care as the rest of the population.
 Oral health has a significant impact on overall health.
 The oral health status of the mentally challenged population is poor and influenced by the etiology of the disability, IQ level, and parent's level of education.
 Oral health promotion programs should be aimed specifically at special needs schools and parents of disabled children.
 Oral health promotion should include facilitating access and regular use of oral health services.
-Taking into consideration the multifactorial influence on the oral health promotion and intervention programs should be targeted and concentrated toward these risk groups.
+Taking into consideration the multifactorial influence on the oral health status of the present disabled population, oral health promotion and intervention programs should be targeted and concentrated toward these risk groups.